neuhalje/A-tiny-POV/README.md

 To quote [Wikipedia](https://en.wikipedia.org/wiki/Persistence_of_vision):

-> Persistence of vision refers to the optical illusion whereby multiple discrete images blend into a single image in the human mind and believed to be the explanation for motion perception in cinema and animated films.
-Like other illusions of visual perception, it is produced by certain characteristics of the visual system.
+> Persistence of vision refers to the optical illusion whereby multiple
+>  discrete images blend into a single image in the human mind and
+>  believed to be the explanation for motion perception in cinema and
+>  animated films.
+Like other illusions of visual perception, it is
+>  produced by certain characteristics of the visual system.

+_A tiny POV_ is a PoC implementation of the persistence of vision effect using an ATtiny85 and a shift register.

 Building
 --------